birc-hpc/planning/docs/week-1/navigating-file-system.md

 /home/mailund
 ```

-You can also get the location from the variable `PWD`
+You can also get the location from the variable `PWD`[^pwd]

 ```bash
 ~> echo $PWD
 /home/mailund
 ```

+[^pwd]: `pwd` stands for “Pathname of the current Working Directory”, not “Print the current Working Directory”.
+The command `pwd` does print the working directory, but the variable `PWD` (uppercase) doesn't print anything.
+It is just the name of the current directory.

 You can refer to files and folders relative to the working directory by leaving out the `/` at the beginning of a path.
 The `/` makes the path relative to the root directory, `/`, you could say, and anything that isn't relative to that is relative to your working directory.